fairmartsg/eslint-config-fairmart/README.md

-# eslint-config-aviarc
+# eslint-config-fairmart
-ESLint shareable config for the Aviarc JavaScript style guide
+ESLint shareable config for the Fairmart JavaScript style guide